loda-lang/loda-programs/programs/oeis/list6.md

 * [A314111](http://oeis.org/A314111) ([L24 program](314/A314111.asm)): Coordination sequence Gal.5.289.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314112](http://oeis.org/A314112) ([L21 program](314/A314112.asm)): Coordination sequence Gal.4.134.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314117](http://oeis.org/A314117) ([L18 program](314/A314117.asm)): Coordination sequence Gal.6.330.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A314127](http://oeis.org/A314127) ([L35 program](314/A314127.asm)): Coordination sequence Gal.6.326.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314141](http://oeis.org/A314141) ([L28 program](314/A314141.asm)): Coordination sequence Gal.5.290.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314145](http://oeis.org/A314145) ([L06 program](314/A314145.asm)): Coordination sequence Gal.4.145.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A314148](http://oeis.org/A314148) ([L05 program](314/A314148.asm)): Coordination sequence Gal.4.139.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.